Separating source-intrinsic and Lorentz invariance violation induced delays in the very high energy emission of blazar flares: Exploring multi-wavelength leptonic flares with an additional Lorentz invariance violation delay

-At high redshift $(z=1)$, observed fluxes become much smaller for the same set of source parameters, and the EBL contribution is much stronger hence suppressing the very high energy tail of the SEDs.
+At high redshift $(z=1)$, observed fluxes become much smaller for the same set of source parameters, and the EBL contribution is much stronger, and hence suppresses the very high-energy tail of the SEDs.
 In order to be compatible with CTA sensitivity \citep{CTAperf}, a selection was made where a threshold is applied to the observable flux.
-Only data sets with flux $F>10^{-20}\ \mathrm{erg\,cm^{-2}\,s^{-1}}$ are used in our analysis.
-As a consequence, modifying the redshift changes the selection on the data sets as can be seen in Fig.~\ref{fig:Z} where the time delay evolution (increasing regime) with redshift $z=1$ (orange points) is compared to the one with the reference redshift $z=0.03$ (black points).
-While a large redshift simply eliminates information at VHE and thus removes the data points, the regime and shape of the distributions are preserved.
-The values of the delays change only slightly both in the X-ray and gamma-ray domains.
+Only datasets with flux $F>10^{-20}\ \mathrm{erg\,cm^{-2}\,s^{-1}}$ are used in our analysis.
+As a consequence, modifying the redshift changes the selection on the datasets, as can be seen in Fig.~\ref{fig:Z} where the time delay evolution (increasing regime) with redshift $z=1$ (orange points) is compared to that with the reference redshift $z=0.03$ (black points).
+While a high redshift simply eliminates information at VHE, and thus removes the data points, the regime and shape of the distributions are preserved.
+The values of the delays change only slightly in the X-ray and the gamma-ray domains.
 The same qualitative results hold independently of the regime of the intrinsic time delays.
 This illustrates the weak dependency between intrinsic time delays and redshift.